-- President Trump made tariffs a key campaign promise, and has proposed significant tariffs against Canada, Mexico, and China, and other countries.
+- President Trump made tariffs a key campaign promise, and proposed significant tariffs against Canada, Mexico, and China, and other countries.

 - Many economists predict tariffs will lead to increased prices, and will likely impact consumers and small businesses more than large businesses.